M64GitHub/movy/README.md

 - **RenderPipeline** processes a list of `RenderObject`s.
 Each object's effect chain (if present) is run, and their results are composited using the **RenderEngine**.
 Optionally, a final post-processing chain can be applied to the merged result.

 - **RenderEngine** performs the actual surface merge.
-It composites multiple `RenderSurface`s into a single output, applying z-ordering, pixel blending, and visibility logic.
+It composites multiple `RenderSurface`s into a single output, applying z-ordering and visibility logic.
+It supports multiple blending modes: binary transparency for performance-critical rendering, and full Porter-Duff alpha compositing for true semi-transparent effects.
 This is used by the pipeline, UI system, and manual rendering flows.

 - **Screen** holds the final output surface.
 Manually, it allows you to add `RenderSurface`s or `Sprite`s directly and call `screen.render()` to composite them using the **RenderEngine**.
 Alternatively, its output surface can be rendered by the **RenderPipeline** or the **UI Manager**.
 Finally, `screen.output()` prints the result to the terminal using ANSI escape sequences.